algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 set output "check.png"
 ```

-In this case, we are changing the REPL type to work with png images with the cairo backend, which is a vector drawing library in C.
+In this case, we are changing the REPL type to work with png images with the cairo back-end, which is a vector drawing library in C.
 We are also setting the output to "check.png".

 If we would like to set the resolution of the output image, we could do the following: